lyoncodes/Practice/api/USERSTORY.md

 FEATURES:
   * Player Transaction Feed on Home Page

-  * Add Comparison Analytics
+  * Comparison Analytics
-    * Player Career Stats
     * if trend is +, display the text as green
     * if trend is -, display the text as red
-    * Render All Seasons to Table
     * Add Shotchart

   * Add conference standings to home page